July 23, 2054. Thursday. 4:55 pm.

 “She’s not my girlfriend.”

 Kiyro sighed.
-Sometimes his sister had a wild imagination that tended to exaggerate over very simple scenarios like today.
-During those times, it was difficult to get things across when she was on the run with her wild ideas.
+Sometimes his sister had a wild imagination that tended to exaggerate simple scenarios like today.
+It was difficult to get things across during those times when she was on the run with her wild ideas.
 “Nevermind about that.
 I wanted to ask you something.”

 “What is it?
 Do you need female advice on dating?”